hutattedonmyarm/Duplicate/Duplicate.novaextension/README.md

 It handles multiple selections and cursors as well.

-If you have feedback, or bug reports, please open an issue in the repository!
+If you have feedback, or bug reports, please open an issue in the [Github repository](http://github.com/hutattedonmyarm/Duplicate/issues)!